prasanthvenkatachalam/react-native-sticky-notification/README.md

 Create an xml file inside the ```layout``` directory, and the file name should be ```notification_panel.xml```, then copy and paste the below code to the ```notification_panel.xml``` file and make the changes mentioned as comments in the below code.

+This is the Notification Appearance Design in the Notification Panel.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"